Global land use more extensive than estimated

-Category: Environment Hits: 4Humans leave their 'footprints' on the land area all around the globe.
+Category: Environment Hits: 5Humans leave their 'footprints' on the land area all around the globe.
 These land-use changes play an important role for nutrition, climate, and biodiversity.
 Scientists have now combined satellite data with statistics from the past 60 years and found that global land-use changes affect about 32 percent of the land area.
 This means that they are about four times as extensive as previously estimated.

 Read more https://www.sciencedaily.com/releases/2021/05/210517102658.htm